 King County Metro Transit (Metro) provides bus service in the vicinity of Jane Addams Middle School.
 There are Metro bus stops located less than 500 feet east of the site serving northbound and southbound buses on 35th Avenue NE at the NE 110th Street intersection.
 Both stops have shelters and are served by Metro's Routes 64 and 65.
 Route 64 provides weekday express (peak-period, peakdirection) service between Jackson Park, Lake City, Wedgwood, University District, and Downtown Seattle.
-It operates with 7 trips to Downtown Seattle in the morning between about 5:30 and 8:15 a.m., and 9 trips from Downtown Seattle in the afternoon between about 3:30 and 8 p.m.
-During these periods, the headways (time between consecutive buses) are between 20 and 40 minutes.
+It operates with 7 trips to Downtown Seattle in the morning between about 5:30 and 8:15 a.m., and 9 trips from Downtown Seattle in the afternoon between consecutive buses) are between 20 and 40 minutes.
 Route 65 provides service between Jackson Park and the University of Washington with all-day service seven-days per week.
 It operates with headways of 10 to 15 minutes for most of the day, and 30 to 60 minutes after midnight.
 There are also stops located about 1,500 feet to the west of the site on Lake City Way NE at NE 110th Street, served by Metro Routes 309, 312, and 372.